Hand and Foot uses five to six decks of cards with Jokers.

 To meld, all the cards that are played must equal the number of points that are required for that round.
 Wild cards have bonus points.

-If the player chooses to pick up the pile, he must make a meld of the top card of the pile.
+If the player chooses to pick up the pile, they must make a meld of the top card of the pile.
 As you go on making melds, the number of cards in 'Hand' keep reducing, and you then eventually go on to the 'Foot'.
 You need to announce that you are playing your 'Foot', and then continue playing.
 If you happen to lay out all other cards except one, then you can discard it.
 This marks the end of your turn.

 When the 'Book' of seven is completed, the player has to place them in a single stack, with the topmost card being a Red for 'Clean' and Black for 'Dirty'.